Read-The-Question/rtq-review/src/pages/md/ragpapers/topicpapers_tangle_2_pr_prns.md

 ABBR: $\text{Angles on a straight line add up to} = 180 \degree$.

-ABBR: $\text {Alternate interior angles are equal when two parallel lines are cut by a traversal}$.
+ABBR: $\text {Alternate interior angles are equal when two parallel lines are cut by a transversal}$.

 As per the first diagram,